avETH — Risk Report

 Who this is NOT for

-- Anyone looking for a pure ETH wrapper like WETH or a mature LST. avETH adds strategy and issuer risk.
+- Anyone looking for a pure ETH wrapper like WETH or a mature LST. avETH is roughly 78% dollars with a synthetic ETH overlay, plus strategy and issuer risk.

 - Anyone needing liquid market exit.
 The practical route is Avant’s redemption process, not DEX depth.